-Even though exfoliation helps the skin shedding process, doing it too often can compromise your skin’s moisture barrier.
+Even though exfoliation helps the skin shedding process, doing it too often can compromise your skin’s moisture barrier, throwing off the natural chemical balance of healthy skin.
+The last thing you want is sensitive skin.
 So once or twice a week at most is generally sufficient.

 Moisturizing is essential in most skincare routines.
 It's a simple but highly effective step for maintaining healthy tattooed skin.

 In almost all cases, a tattooist will send you home with aftercare instructions that will include applying some kind of moisturizer or healing balm/ointment to help the healing process.

 This is important for both healed and healing tattoos.